 1. First go to Audience > Demographics > Age

 2. Click on the compared to the site average button at the top right and select Revenue to quickly figure out which age groups are performing well.

-In the Above pic, we can see that 25-34 and 35-44 age groups are generating more revenue compared to the other age groups.
+we can see that 25-34 and 35-44 age groups are performing better than any other age groups.

 3. Then either click on the any of these age groups to see whether male or female are performing well or go to the Gender report just below the Age report to find it out.

-From the above report, we can see that males are performing better than the females.
+From the above report, we can see that males are performing better than females.

 4. Next, Go to the Audiences > Interests > In-Market segments

-In-Market Segments helps you to find customers who are in the market, means that they are actively considering buying a service or product like yours.
+In-Market Segments helps you to find customers who are actively looking for buying products and services.

 Download Link – Other Helpful Demographic Remarketing Lists.

 You can also measure the performance of these remarketing lists inside google analytics and you can also use these lists as primary or secondary dimensions in various reports in google analytics.